 1) As communists, we see communism as the only viable solution for the survival of humanity.

 3) We denounce the parliamentary and electoral system as a masquerade that serves to legitimise and mask the bourgeois dictatorship which we live under.
-Workers power comes from our own self-organisation along class lines and not from the ballot box.
+Workers’ power comes from our own self-organisation along class lines and not from the ballot box.

 7) We understand Stalinism (“Marxism-Leninism”) and Trotskyism as both having emerged from the counter-revolution in Russia.
-We regard all “actually existing socialism” as mere State-Capitalism and see its actions and its parties—including its international organs—as instruments of the bourgeoisie.
+We regard all “actually existing socialism” as mere state-capitalism and see its actions and its parties—including its international organs—as instruments of the bourgeoisie.

 8) We see all interclassist theories as alien to the interests of the proletariat and class collaboration as a symptom of low class consciousness.
-We oppose the social antagonisms that plague capitalist society and recognise oganisation along class lines, regardless of identity, as essential for us to be able to abolish all forms of oppression and discrimination that stem from class society.
+We oppose the social antagonisms that plague capitalist society and recognise organisation along class lines, regardless of identity, as essential for us to be able to abolish all forms of oppression and discrimination that stem from class society.

 9) We understand labour unions to be organs which serve the capitalist state and stifle the resistance of the proletariat, they cannot be conquered or transformed into revolutionary vessels.
 We are not opposed to individual rank-and-file membership for the purpose of attending meetings and engaging with other workers.
 However, upon the intensification of class struggle, the unions will be a counterrevolutionary force and must be overcome.
-We support our fellow workers building their own revolutionary organs independent of capital.
+We support our fellow workers in building their own revolutionary organs independent of capital.